Creating a WebSphere Commerce instance

 2. managesdk -getCommandDefault

-3. If the default SDK level is not 1.7, then run the following command to set to version 1.7.
+3. If the default SDK level is not 1.7, then run the following command to set the correct version.

 • Windowsmanagesdk.bat -setNewProfileDefault -sdkName 1.7_64